tomekpapiernik/web/README.md

 You can then visit http://localhost:8000 in your browser (if you use the default port) and http://localhost:8000/admin to use the Netlify CMS.

+### CI

+Pull requests will automatically be deployed to a Netlify preview URL (made availiable in the PR discussion).

+If you wish to build the Storybook, you can do so by adding `with-storybook` in the name of your branch.

+The Storybook will then be available at `/storybook`.

+**TBC:** Should we check the commit message instead?
+Is it possible?

 ## Icons

 [phosphoricons.com](https://github.com/phosphor-icons/phosphor-react)